surma/surma.dev/content/things/portrait-mode.md

 ### The image plane & the focal plane

 To take a picture we have to have something that... takes the picture.
 Yes.
 Very good explanation.
-In analogue photography, that is the film or photo paper.
+In analog photography, that is the film or photo paper.
 In digital cameras — and for the remainder of this article — it’s the sensor.
 The distance of the sensor to the lens determines which part of the world is “in focus”.
-The size of the sensor determines the angle of view that will be captured.
-Focal length affects both focal plane position and angle of view.

 <figure>

 |||geometry